jcesarperez/todo-rails/docs/INDEX.md

 **Better RSpec not showing?**
 - Reload VS Code: `Ctrl+Shift+P` → "Developer: Reload Window"
 - Check extensions are installed

+**Seeing errors in Test Results from Ruby LSP?**
+- This is normal.
+We use Better RSpec for testing.
+- Ignore these errors and use Better RSpec's sidebar instead.
+- Ensure `rubyLsp.testExplorer: false` and `rubyLsp.enableTestLogs: false` in settings.json

 **Database errors?**
 - Reset database: `rails db:drop db:create db:migrate`